shakes76/PatternAnalysis-2024/recognition/UNet3D_s4803414/README.md

 within the training script.
 If you want to reproduce the results exactly, ensure the same dataset splits, hyperparameters, and model initialization are used.
 The model weights are stored and can be reloaded from `model/new_model.pth`.
+The code relies on personalised paths to data.
+For personal use, download the data here: https://doi.org/10.25919/45t8-p065 and change the file paths in `train.py` and `predict.py`.

 ## Example Inputs and Outputs